 If you’re using a tracker-blocking plugin, you should be covered on social media.
-That said, those blockers don’t protect information you willingly give away.
+That said, those blockers don’t protect private information you willingly give away.
 Using social media doesn’t mean everything on your account needs to be accurate.
 Phony security answers, birth dates and addresses are good ways to throw a wrench in the data collection machine.

 There’s a unique aspect to social media, though: external links.
 There’s a ton of — wave your hands with us — fake news on social media.
 Though the Zuckerbergs of the world are cracking down on it, you’ll still have to use your judgment to separate what’s real and what isn’t.

-Thankfully, there are tools that can help you do that.
+Thankfully, there are software tools that can help you do that.
 Windscribe, which is the best free VPN, includes a tool that allows you to check links before clicking them.
 It will show you information like the number of ads and trackers on the page, and give you an overall score for privacy.
 You can learn more about that in our Windscribe review.

 Securing Your Internet Connection

 The best VPN providers offer top-notch AES 256-bit encryption and strict no-logging policies.
-In short, instead of routing requests to your ISP’s DNS servers, the requests are sent to the VPN provider for routing.
+In short, instead of routing requests to your ISP’s DNS servers, the requests are sent to the VPN service for routing.
 Since no logs are kept there, you essentially become invisible when using the internet.

 The providers we rank highly have proven that they don’t keep logs, though.
 Our top pick is ExpressVPN for its ease of use, security and strong stance on privacy.
 You can learn more about it in our ExpressVPN review.

 Though using the internet is going to compromise your anonymity, you can take steps to secure most of your personal data.
-The most offensive practices are cross-website tracking and data collection by ISPs and government agencies.
+The most offensive practices are cross-website cookie tracking and data collection by ISPs and government agencies.
 Thankfully, you can fight against both.

 Ad and tracker blockers will take you some of the way, but a VPN is an essential tool for online privacy.
-It protects everything at the source, so you won’t have to worry about requests slipping through the cracks and exposing your identity.
+It protects everything at the source, so you won’t have to worry about requests slipping through the cracks and exposing your online identity.